- Plesk for Linux

 Get location of

-postgresql.conffile by executing command (it should be something like
+postgresql.conffile by executing the command (it should be something like

 CONFIG_TEXT: # find / -name "postgresql.conf"